 A common misconception most individuals make is having the notion that spirituality is exclusive to religion.
 While it’s true that religion has helped a lot of people to lead spiritual lives, it only represents a few facets that constitute the full meaning of spirituality.
 Spirituality is a confluence, a heightened understanding of what we are and how we are connected to the whole spectrum of existence, and the discernment that every little thing is equally essential and dependent on each other.

 How many types of spiritual meditation methods are there?

-Spiritual meditation aims to you to dig deep into the inner self in order to discover the wisdom and tranquility that lies within.
-It can be done by developing awareness, harmony and natural order within your life through meditation.
+Spiritual meditation aims to dig deep into the inner self in order to discover the wisdom and tranquility that lies within.
+It can be done by developing awareness, harmony, and natural order within your life through meditation.
 Different techniques can be employed in order to achieve this preferred way of living in today’s world.

 Here are four techniques that most people use to get in touch with their spiritual consciousness through meditation.

 1. One of the oldest and most ancient techniques for effective meditation is a method that Buddhist monks practice.
 This technique is called mindfulness meditation and involves learning how to be aware of the things that you do in each moment and the events that are happening around you at that very moment.

 These types of meditation techniques can take time to master and involves four steps.